-After reviewing the detailed results of each NEOs' performance against his or her individual non-financial objectives for 2013, the Compensation Committee determined that each NEO who participated in the annual cash incentive bonus program had met or exceeded their objectives and earned the target amount of their respective cash incentive opportunity as follows: Mr. Moroney - \$211,061; Ms. Engel - \$89,375; Mr. Mong - \$81,761; Mr. Blizzard - \$63,000; and Mr. Decherd - \$255,000.
+After reviewing the detailed results of each NEOs' performance against his or her individual non-financial objectives for 2014, the Compensation Committee determined that Mr. Moroney, Mr. Mong, and Mr. Blizzard had met their objectives.
+Mr. Moroney, Mr. Mong, and Mr. Blizzard earned the target amount of their respective cash incentive opportunity as follows: Mr. Moroney - \$255,000; Mr. Mong - \$81,761; and Mr. Blizzard - \$63,000.